 - a.
-The Aged, Blind, or Disabled (ABD) program would provide cash assistance to persons who were age 65 or older, blind or likely to meet the disability standard for the federal SSI program.
+The ABD program would provide cash assistance to persons who were age 65 or older, blind or likely to meet the disability standard for the federal SSI program.
 The maximum monthly grant would be \$197 for one person. - b.
-The Pregnant Women Assistance (PWA) program would provide cash assistance to individuals who are pregnant and not eligible for Washington's Temporary Assistance for Needy Families (TANF) program.
+The PWA program would provide cash assistance to individuals who are pregnant and not eligible for Washington's

+- Temporary Assistance for Needy Families (TANF) program.
 The maximum monthly grant would be \$197 for one person. - c.
-The Housing and Essential Needs (HEN) program, administered through the Department of Commerce, would provide essential needs items (e.g., bus passes, personal hygiene items, toiletries) and housing supports (e.g. rent and utility assistance) to certain individuals who were unable to work for at least 90 days due to a physical or mental incapacity.
+The HEN program, administered through the Department of Commerce, would provide essential needs items (e.g., bus passes, personal hygiene items, toiletries) and housing supports (e.g. rent and utility assistance) to certain individuals who were unable to work for at least 90 days due to a physical or mental incapacity.